Lipreading Practice

 If you would like to know more about the work that Action for Deafness does please contact us.

-Action on Hearing Loss (formerly RNID)
+RNID (formerly Action on Hearing loss)

-URL: www.actiononhearingloss.org.uk
+URL: www.rnid.org.uk

 Telephone 0808 808 0123